-3. Specifying the use of harmonic mean flow when utilizing the ecoregion reference stream minerals values could result in a reevaluation of permit limitations depending on the flow utilized to calculate current permit limits.
+a) 1.
+Specifying the use of harmonic mean flow for those steams with site specific minerals criteria could result in a reevaluation of permit limitations depending on the flow utilized to calculate current permit limits.
 This may have a positive or negative impact.

-4. Specifying the use of Q7-10 when utilizing the domestic water supply minerals criteria could result in a reevaluation of permit limitations depending on the flow utilized to calculate current permit limits.
-This may have a positive or negative impact.
+Specifying the use of harmonic mean flow for those steams with site specific minerals criteria with asterisks could result in a reevaluation of the site specific criteria.2.
+Specifying the use of Q7-10 when utilizing the domestic water supply minerals criteria

-b) 1.
-There will be no specific entities affected by this proposed rule.
-2., 3., 4.
-There are approximately 43 entities that have "report only" requirements for at least one minerals parameter in their individual NPDES permits.
+- could result in a reevaluation of permit limitations depending on the flow utilized to calculate current permit limits.
+This may have a positive or negative impact. - b) There are approximately 43 entities that have "report only" requirements for at least one minerals parameter in their individual NPDES permits.
 There are approximately 44 entities that have limits for at least one mineral parameter in their individual NPDES permits.
+Approximately 11 entities developed the site specific minerals criteria with asterisks.

-- a) The definitions for aquatic life, bioaccumulation, conventional pollutants, criterion continuous concentration, criterion maximum concentration, ground water, ground water under the direct influence of surface water, harmonic mean flow, headwater, maximum contaminant level, natural background, nonpoint source, and seasonal aquatic life will not affect any specific public or private entities; these revisions will not lead to stricter permit limits. - b) There will be no specific entities affected by this proposed rule.
+- a) The definitions for aquatic life, bioaccumulation, conventional pollutants, criterion continuous concentration, criterion maximum concentration, ground water, headwater, natural background, nonpoint source, primary season critical flow, and seasonal aquatic life will not affect any specific public or private entities; these revisions will not lead to stricter permit limits. - b) There will be no specific entities affected by this proposed rule.